GoogleChrome/web.dev/src/site/content/en/blog/optimize-vitals-lighthouse/index.md

 [CI](https://github.com/GoogleChrome/lighthouse-ci) and
 [WebPageTest](https://www.webpagetest.org/easy).

-Lighthouse 7.x includes new features like Element Screenshots, for easier visual inspection of parts of your UI impacting user-experience metrics (e.g. what nodes are contributing to layout shift).
+Lighthouse 7.x includes new features like element screenshots, for easier visual inspection of parts of your UI impacting user-experience metrics (e.g. what nodes are contributing to layout shift).